qiuresearch/qiuresearch.github.io/_posts/2024-11-02-grokking-aging.md

 ---
 In the arena of deep learning, double descent or grokking seems to insinuate a moment of sudden realization, a glimpse of wisdom sublimed from tiredless learning, and a hope of enlightenment at last.

 The learning dynamics of artificial neural networks (ANN) is necessarily distinct from that of human learning.
-Just think about it and you will appreiciate the difference.

 However, the workings of ANNs may more resemble that of our human brain, particulary at the physiological level.